KouraThatOneGuy/Most-Random-Stuff/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is Unlicensed use it as you will.
 See the [LICENSE](LICENSE) file for more information.